 As part of the agreement, AerCap will remain as servicer of the portfolio following the transfer, and will pay Guggenheim an 8 percent coupon on the purchase price until December 2016 or when the ALS debt securities are paid in full.
 Following repayment of the ALS debt securities, AerCap will receive 20 percent of the ALS portfolio cash flows on a pro rata basis until an amount equal to the aggregate coupon payments has been repaid in full to AerCap.
 Goldman Sachs acted as agent and arranger for AerCap on the transaction.

-The Hughes Hubbard team included Steve Chung, Andrew Fowler, Brian Liu, Andy Braiterman, Jerry Harrison, Alex Anderson and Jim Delaney.
+The Hughes Hubbard team included Steve Chung, Andrew Fowler, Andy Braiterman, Jerry Harrison and Jim Delaney.